sebastianwitzig/todo/readme.md

    1. Open http://localhost:8000/admin

-   2. Login with data of just created user
+   2. Login with data of just created user.

    3. Find and copy token from http://localhost:8000/admin/authtoken/token/

+   4. Add accesstoken to environment variable(TODO_ACCESS_TOKEN) or paste it later while running the test directly.

 ### 8. Run test